dustmop/portguide/README.md

 No need to worry about plugging your device into the wrong usb port, portguide has got you covered!

-Currently only supports OSX, but Linux and Windows are coming very soon.
+Currently supports OSX and Windows.
+Linux support is coming very soon.

 # install